rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ## Automating With A Cron Job

-Do the following:
+Run the following commands to set up the cron jobs:

 ```
 cp /opt/librenms/librenms.nonroot.cron /etc/cron.d/librenms
 ```

 It's important that the poller has run once, even though there will be nothing to poll, before the web setup procedure is run.
 It saves a lot of head scratching trying to figure out what is wrong when you get poller errors in the validation section later on.

 The poller is run by the "librenms" user, and while it would be possible to switch to this user and run the cron files, it's really better to let the poller do it on its own, so make sure that at least 5 minutes have passed between this section and the "Web Setup" section below.

 ## Log Rotation

 LibreNMS will create a large set of logs over time.
 You'll need to setup log rotation for this so that it doesn't eat up too much disk space.
-To do this, simply do the following now:
+To do this, simply run this command now:

 ```
 cp /opt/librenms/misc/librenms.logrotate /etc/logrotate.d/librenms